Home insurance isn’t a legal requirement – but these policies are definitely worth considering as they could help save you a fortune.

 But even if you’ve already paid off the mortgage, you should still consider having protection in place – unless you have millions of pounds at your disposal.

-It’s also a no-brainer.
-The premium charged for buildings insurance will be pretty negligible in comparison to the many thousands of pounds needed to rebuild a property.
+This is because the premium charged for buildings insurance is small compared to the thousands of pounds needed to rebuild a property.

 When can I claim on buildings insurance?